samchamper/maps_POI_route_finder/README.md

 ## Testing

-To run nosetests, first activate the virtual environment, then change directory to brevets and run nosetests:
+To run nosetests, first activate the virtual environment, then change directory to maps and run nosetests:

 ```
 . env/bin/activate
-cd brevets
+cd maps
 nosetests
 ```